Bacteriology

 Bacteriology is the branch and specialty of biology that studies the morphology, ecology, genetics and biochemistry of bacteria as well as many other aspects related to them.
 This subdivision of microbiology involves the identification, classification, and characterization of bacterial species.
-Because of the similarity of thinking and working with microorganisms other than bacteria, such as protozoa, fungi, and viruses, there has been a tendency for the field of bacteriology to extend as microbiology.
+Because of the similarity of thinking and working with microorganisms other than bacteria, such as protozoa, fungi, and non-microorganism viruses, there has been a tendency for the field of bacteriology to extend as microbiology.
 The terms were formerly often used interchangeably.
 However, bacteriology can be classified as a distinct science.

 Overview

 Definition

-Bacteriology is the study of bacteria and their relation to medicine.
+Bacteriology is the study of bacteria.
 Bacteriology evolved from physicians needing to apply the germ theory to address the concerns relating to disease spreading in hospitals the 19th century.
 Identification and characterizing of bacteria being associated to diseases led to advances in pathogenic bacteriology.
 Koch's postulates played a role into identifying the relationships between bacteria and specific diseases.
 Since then, bacteriology has played a role in successful advances in science such as bacterial vaccines like diphtheria toxoid and tetanus toxoid.
 Bacteriology can be studied and applied in many sub-fields relating to agriculture, marine biology, water pollution, bacterial genetics, veterinary medicine, biotechnology and others.